dykyi-roman/book-summary/clean-code.md

 => Function must doing something or answer for a question. set() or get() not in one time.

-=> Put a try..catch block in separate function
+=> Put a try..catch block in another function for separate a bussines logic from catcherrors.

+=> Do not use try..catch for a put logic. in the catch.
+A code not must move from low level to upper.
+Broken OCP.

 # <a name="Comments"><h1>Comments</h1></a>